darix/dovecot-sieve-antispam-rspamd/README.md

    scripts that pass other usernames than their own and train statistics for other users that way.

+4. Instead of creating `INBOX/Spam` and sorting mail for all users, you can let your users opt-in: when you use `global-try-spam.sieve` as `sieve_before` script, it will only sort mails for a user if `INBOX/Spam` already exists.

 # Further reading

 - https://wiki.dovecot.org/HowTo/AntispamWithSieve